What is AI CX? (AI Customer Experience)

 “When it comes to the customer experience, I see it in two parts,” said Jaeel.
 “There is the issue resolution, and then there is the issue of remediation.
 Both AI and RPA can be essential for both.”

 Differentiated CX is possible

 AI CX holds the secret for rapid and game-changing improvements to the customer experience.
-It helps companies effortlessly grow high-quality pipeline, close deals faster, increase sales with existing customers, and provide superior customer service.
+It helps companies effortlessly grow high-quality pipelines, close deals faster, increase sales with existing customers, and provide superior customer service.
 Simultaneously, the risk of customer churn is lowered, and marketing, sales, and customer service costs are reduced.

 CX is top-of-mind for today’s customers.
 At any point in the journey, enough friction will cause them to seek another option.
 Organizations without an AI CX strategy will quickly lose out to competitors.
-The time is now to take a closer look at the CX you offer and how AI CX can take it to the next level.
+The time is now to take a closer look at the CX you offer and how utilizing AI in CX can take it to the next level.

 Aisera offers the most feature-comprehensive and technology-advanced self-service automation solution in the market, which blends AI Virtual Assistant technology, conversational AI platform, Conversational AI for CX, and Conversational Automation into one SaaS cloud offer for IT Service Desks and Customer Service.
 Book a free conversational AI demo today!